SiergiejPOL/smart-heart-auscultation/README.md

 Set Recording Duration: For each heart valve, you can set a custom recording duration in seconds.
 Start Recording: Click the "Record [Valve Name]" button corresponding to the valve you want to record.
 Real-time Analysis: During recording, you'll see:

-PCG Plot: A real-time Phonocardiogram of the heart sounds.
+- PCG Plot: A real-time Phonocardiogram of the heart sounds.
-Heart Rate: Current and average heart rate displayed.
+- Heart Rate: Current and average heart rate displayed.
-PVC Counter: Number of detected PVCs.
+- PVC Counter: Number of detected PVCs. (still not working)
-Rhythm and Regularity: Classification of the heart rhythm.
+- Rhythm and Regularity: Classification of the heart rhythm.
-Animated Heart Icon: A heart icon that beats in sync with the detected heart rate.
+- Animated Heart Icon: A heart icon that beats in sync with the detected heart rate.
-Recording Countdown: A timer indicating the remaining recording time.
+- Recording Countdown: A timer indicating the remaining recording time.
-Generate Report: After recording, a PDF report is automatically generated with all relevant data.
+- Generate Report: After recording, a PDF report is automatically generated with all relevant data.

 5. **SMART Auscultation**
 Start SMART Auscultation: Click the "Start SMART Auscultation" button.